mnmckenn/Nudge/Usability Testing Preparation.md

 ### Testing Scripts:

 #####  Script 1 (Logging in without creating a profile):
  Welcome to the Nudge application.
 You will instructed to complete a set of tasks on the application.
-Please explain your thoughts out loud as your are completing each instructed task.
+Please explain your thoughts out loud as your are completing each instructed task. <br>
  Your first task is to look at the content inside of the Nudge application without creating a profile.

 #####  Script 2 (Creating a profile):